hist3907b-winter2015/syllabus/who-we-are.md

 ### Matthew Taylor

-My Online HQ is at [this site.](http://www.MATTHEWPORTFOLIO.COM).
-My Repo for notes is at [this repo.](https://github.com/Ottawagunner/ResearchHistoryNotes)
+My online HQ is at [this site.](http://www.MATTHEWPORTFOLIO.COM) My repo for notes is at [this repo.](https://github.com/Ottawagunner/ResearchHistoryNotes)